kumarshemant1/spring-cloud-config-server/README.md

-# spring-cloud-config-server
+# spring-cloud-config-server-resource
-Spring Cloud Config Server - Centralized place for all configuration properties used by all microservices.
+Spring Cloud Config Server Resource - Centralized place for all configuration properties used by all microservices.